Sri Lankan rupee forwards end weaker on importer dollar demand

 The spot rupee reference rate has been pegged at 145.75, dealers said.
 Sri Lanka’s central bank had fixed the spot rate at 143.90 per dollar until May 2.

+The cost of landslides and floods caused by days of torrential rain will be between $1.5 billion and $2 billion at the minimum, the government said last week, as the Indian Ocean island struggles to recover from a cyclonic storm.

+Additional government borrowing for post-disaster spending could hurt the currency if there is lack of foreign and local aid, dealers said.

-Despite foreign inflows into government securities and expectations of some more inflows, the rupee continues to face pressure, dealers said.
+They said the rupee continued to face pressure despite foreign inflows into government securities and expectations of further inflows.

 Foreign investors were net buyers of 7.23 billion rupees ($49.28 million) in the week ended May 25, latest central bank data showed.

-The government was in the process of borrowing up to $3.5 billion from foreign sources via syndicated loans, sovereign bonds, and Islamic bonds, Finance Minister Ravi Karunanayake said earlier this week.
+The government is in the process of borrowing up to $3.5 billion from foreign sources via syndicated loans, sovereign bonds, and Islamic bonds, Finance Minister Ravi Karunanayake said last week.

-Analysts said foreign inflows from such loans or bond issues would ease pressure on the rupee. ($1 = 146.7000 Sri Lankan rupees) (Reporting by Ranga Sirilal and Shihar Aneez; Editing by Biju Dwarakanath)
+Analysts said foreign inflows from such loans or bond issues would ease the pressure on the rupee. ($1 = 147.0000 Sri Lankan rupees) (Reporting by Ranga Sirilal and Shihar Aneez; Editing by Anupama Dwivedi)